Tejashgawas/Tejashgawas/README.md

 ## 🚀 About Me

-I'm a passionate and driven developer currently focused on Python backend development — building clean, functional applications using Flask and SQL.
+I'm a passionate and driven developer currently focused on Python/AI development — building clean, functional applications using FastApi .
 I'm deeply committed to learning through real-world projects, with a long-term goal of becoming an AI/ML engineer.

 ## 💼 Current Projects